About SRTR Reports

 Transplant Program-Specific Reports (PSRs)

 PSRs contain detailed information about every solid organ (heart, intestine, kidney, liver, lung, and pancreas) transplant program in the United States.
 Each hospital that performs transplants may perform different kinds of transplants.
 Separate reports are generated for each type of transplant program; for a hospital with a liver transplant program and a kidney transplant program, SRTR produces a separate report for each.
-PSRs are published semiannually, typically in June/July and December/January.
+PSRs are published semiannually, typically in July and January.
 You can find more detailed information here.
 Additionally, watch this educational video on Program Performance Monitoring.

 Organ Procurement Organization (OPO)-Specific Reports (OSRs)

 The United States is divided into 57* designated donation service areas (DSAs), and each DSA is served by an organization that manages all deaths within the DSA of people who wish to give the gift of life upon death by donating their organs, eyes, and tissues.
 These organizations are called organ procurement organizations.
 The OSRs contain detailed information about every OPO in the United States, including information about numbers of deaths within the DSA, numbers of donors, numbers of transplants made possible by the donors, and locations where the transplants took place.
-OSRs are published semiannually, typically in June/July and December/January.
+OSRs are published semiannually, typically in July and January.
 You can find the OSRs here.

 OPTN/SRTR Annual Data Report